furudean/vscode-renpy-warp/README.md

 ## Version support

+Ren'Py 8+ is fully supported.

-Ren'Py 8+ has full feature support.
-Ren'Py 7 and lower does not support RPE features as there is no websockets client library distributed with the binary.
+Ren'Py 7 and earlier does not support RPE features.

 ## Troubleshooting